tutuxh/Learning-pixel-level-depth-maps/README.md

 ## Models
 A number of trained models can be downloaded <a href="https://drive.google.com/file/d/1heAXjHVK0yQ4oKyR0qIyY4sRfSA_CapN/view?usp=sharing">here</a> which are used to obtain the results reported in the paper on the benchmark datasets NYU-Depth-v2 and KITTI for indoor and outdoor scenes, respectively.
 Run the main.py with options to obtain the prediction in this paper "Learning Pixel-level Depth Maps by using an Encoder-decoder Model".
-For example, on the NYU-Depth-v2 dataset, the commands are
+For example, on the NYU-Depth-v2 dataset, the commands are:
 ```bash
 python main.py -b 1 -m rgbd -s 20 --in_channels 512 --data [path_to_dataset] --epochs 30 --optimizer sgd --activation relu --dataset nyudepth --lr 0.01 --evaluate > log-rgbd-20-nyudepth-time.txt